 The fire department was returning from a call when they were called to me.
 As they were at the end of the block and watched my crew lowering my bucket, they jumped out with fire extinguishers and started putting me out.
 I was so hot that when they put the flames out I re-ignited.

 197 days in the hospital, a year and half of rehab with daily dressing changes.
-Would have not made it without the Lord and my loving wife beside me the whole time.
-She helped me learn to walk again.
+Would have not made it without the Lord.
+Had to even learn to walk again.